Best Things to Do in Cuzco, Peru

 Popular restaurants

 If one thing is certain, you won't go hungry here.
-Cuzco has a great variety of restaurants catering to every taste and budget.
+Cusco has a great variety of restaurants catering to every taste and budget.

 • Kusikuy has plenty of Peruvian and international dishes.